VirtualBox

 I handle this lack of data at the bridge between the API & my own abstracted code.
 Once it is fixed on your side, I won't rely on my custom event anymore.

-comment:6 Changed 10 years ago by klaus
+comment:6 by Klaus Espenlaub, 10 years ago

 The fix will be in the next 4.3 and 4.2 maintenance release.
 As we can't change already released packages it might be a good idea (once you enabled the code) to blacklist the affected releases in your client, refusing to talk to broken versions.